chrismlittle123/imdb-streaming-application/task.md

 ## Problem Statement

-Your task is to write a streaming application using Apache Sparkthat can answer the following questions using the imdb data set.
+Your task is to write a streaming application using Apache Spark that can answer the following questions using the imdb data set.

 1. Retrieve the top 10 movies with a minimum of 500 votes with the ranking determined by:
 (numVotes/averageNumberOfVotes) * averageRating